ruoyanwangdr/ruoyanwangdr.github.io/_posts/2019-09-20-cataloging-visualizing-circumstellar-disks.md

 ## Week 41
 ### June 20 - June 26, 2020
 Revised the introduction and abstract to be more concise.
 Completed a second round of revision.
 The draft should be the final version and ready to submit.

+## Week 42 -- Completion of the project
+### June 29, 2020
+Updated the plots showing the database and the disk skeleton.
+Brightened images of HD169142 and PDS66.

+### June 30, 2020
+Thesis submitted.